 Focus on Pronunciation is a course for higher level students (Intermediate and above).
 Improve your pronunciation by focusing on features that English language learners find difficult, including aspects that Chinese speakers often find tricky.
 The practical activities in this course will help you develop rhythm, stress, intonation and individual sounds, and also give you the opportunity to practise them doing interactive, real-life tasks.

-Focus on Pronunciation is available in two modules - ‘Rhythm, Stress and Intonation’ and ‘The Sounds of English’.
+The 6-week Focus on Pronunciation course includes two parts – ‘Rhythm, Stress and Intonation’ and ‘The Sounds of English’.

 - Learn about basic terms, rhythm, stress, intonation, accuracy and fluency, and how they help you to be clearer when speaking.